uk flag

 NETWORKING EVENTS

-UK and CI chapter image
+UK chapter team

 CHAPTER TEAM:

-Elliot Alexander, Computershare
+CHAPTER LEADER: Elliot Alexander, Computershare

-Sarah Fearnley, J P Morgan Workplace Solutions
+Sarah Fearnley, J.P.
+Morgan Workplace Solutions

 Mark Higgins, WPP